thanhtan541/telnet-did-demo/DID W3C MVP Project Plan.markdown

   - **Mitigation**: Focus on core functionality tests and W3C compliance.

 ## Success Criteria
-- Functional MVP that creates and resolves `did:some_org` DIDs.
+- Functional MVP that creates and resolves `did:some_or` DIDs.
 - Compliant with W3C DID Core Specification for syntax and DID documents.
 - Successful demo showing DID creation and resolution.
 - Basic documentation for developer use.